 “This time, I’m going to try and play along.”

-TO READ MORE ADVANCE CHAPTERS from “WHAT HAPPENED: Confessions of a Failed Boulevardier,” see below.
+TO READ MORE ADVANCE CHAPTERS from “CRAZY DAYS: Confessions of a Fallen Altar Boy,” see below.
 Subscribe to WestVirginiaVille.substack.com for updates on the book’s publication:

 READINGS: “Stormtroopers & Grandmas”: The balls of his black pupils stare at me intently.
 They are oddly echoed by the round marble of what looks like a self-shaved head, its yellow stubble hinting at what must once have been luxuriant blonde hair.
 Moments later, I have second thoughts about my diplomacy as lyrics to the band’s “Speak English or Die” batter the room.